Fairlay/Bitcoin-Betting/API Documentation.md

 NodeID can be provided to ensure, that mining is done by the choosen node.

-MinerFee is required for all requests that write in the ledger.
+MinerFeeStr is required for all requests that write in the ledger.

 Only messages that write to the Ledger are required to have a signature.
 Balance or order subscriptions do not require a signature.
-For all non-write requests, it is recommended to omit "MinerFee", "NodeID" and "CreatedByUser"!
+For all non-write requests, it is recommended to omit "MinerFeeStr", "NodeID" and "CreatedByUser"!

 For example, consider signing the following `Data` object of a `ChangeMarketTimes` request: